When you sit inside the bright orange Audi Q8 concept car, you're greeted with a minimalist interior with no knobs and few physical buttons.

 These cars, while a different beast than we're used to seeing connected by a mobile operating system, are really no different than a phone or tablet running Android.

 This is a huge plus for developers because they don't need to develop new apps for the car.
-Instead, the same app made for a phone can be brought into a vehicle, and function in a way customers are used to experiencing.
+Instead, the same app made for a phone can be brought into a vehicle, and function in a way that's familiar to customers.

-"One of the things we're showing in Spotify is playing a track on the main screen, and the app, it's just the same old Spotify app," Thomas says.
+"One of the things we're showing in Spotify is playing a track on the main screen and the app is just the same old Spotify app," Google's Thomas says.
 "It's the same on a Volvo, it's the same as on your phone, my phone.
 But, the current played track shows up in the vehicle cluster.

-In addition to easing the leap from phone to car for app developers, car makers now have access to Android to be used in a way that makes sense for their vehicles, and that speeds up bringing connected cars to the road.
+In addition to easing the leap from phone to car for app developers, car makers now have access to Android and can use it in a way that makes sense for their vehicles.
+That speeds up bringing connected cars to the road.